 What do you usually pay attention to when training?

 "My coach keeps telling me the same thing over and over: 'Inward lean angle, inward lean angle' (laughs).
-I want to increase the inward lean angle and see how close I can get to the snow surface.
-I think that's a challenge for me to overcome in order to make it look good.
+How close can I get to the snow surface by deepening my inward lean angle?
+I think that's one of my challenges to make it look good.

-In fact, my coach has sent me on a training trip (laughs).
-Since last season, I've been joining Hirosaki University's alpine team, and now I'm racing with university students.
+Actually, my coach sent me off on a training trip (laughs).
+Since last season, I've been joining the Hirosaki University alpine team on and off, and now I'm racing with university students."

 It's amazing that an elementary school student like him is allowed to join the pole practice of his university's ski club